Madeira

 Nine volcanic islands.
 Whales.
 Real offshore sailing.

 The waters are genuine Atlantic — oceanic swells of 1.5–2.5 metres between islands, variable winds from Force 3–6 in summer, and inter-island passages that require both offshore experience and proper planning.
-The reward is proportion to the commitment: sperm whales are resident year-round, blue and humpback whales pass through seasonally, dolphins are constant companions, and each island has a distinct character shaped by its volcanic geology.
+The reward is proportional to the commitment: sperm whales are resident year-round, blue and humpback whales pass through seasonally, and each island has a distinct character shaped by its volcanic geology.
 The Azores are not a place for passive charterers.
 They are a place for sailors who want to remember where they went.

 The Algarve in Detail: Marinas, Routes and What Not to Miss